-Mutation analysis.
-Over 500 mutations within the ATP7B gene (locus 13q14.3.) have been identified and most affected individuals are compound heterozygotes (48).
-Predominant mutations have been reported in specific populations, such as in Eastern

-Europe (H1069Q), Spain (Met645Arg), Sardinia (c-441 427del15), Japan (229insC, Arg778Leu), Costa Rica (Asp1279Ser) and China, Korea, Taiwan (Arg778Leu) facilitating molecular diagnosis (49-53).
-Next-Generation Sequencing (NGS) can identify both mutant alleles in 95% of affected subjects, but several limitations should be considered (54).
+More than 500 mutations within the ATP7B gene (locus 13q14.3.) have been identified and most affected individuals are compound heterozygotes (48).
+Predominant mutations have been reported in specific populations, such as in Eastern Europe (H1069Q), Spain (Met645Arg), Sardinia (c-441 427del15), Japan (229insC, Arg778Leu), Costa Rica (Asp1279Ser), and China, Korea, and Taiwan (Arg778Leu) facilitating molecular diagnosis (49-53).
+Next-generation sequencing can identify both mutant alleles in 95% of affected subjects, but several limitations should be considered (54).
 First, molecular defects outside the coding regions and in adjacent intron/exon junctions of the gene and deletions can still be missed using these techniques.
-Second, their high yield comes with the risk of identifying Variants of Unknown Significance (VUS) which pose diagnostic difficulties.
+Second, their high-yield comes with the risk of identifying variants of unknown significance which pose diagnostic difficulties.